denriquem/ilianaviolin/README.md

 ## Description

-A personal portfolio website displaying for Iliana's piano and violin teaching.
+A personal portfolio website displaying for Iliana Marinov's piano and violin teaching.
 Here's the [link](https://ilianaviolin.com/).

 ## Screenshots